flxbe/villages/GUI.md

 Each widget has a root DOM node, that will represent it in the DOM tree after being mounted.
 If not explicitly provided in the constructor, a new node will be created.
-A widget can then modify this new or add children.
+A widget can then modify this or add children.

 The widget can use the usual subscription pattern to update itself after relevant state changes.